Table of Contents

 2) Training and Development Manager

-Training and development managers design and implement programs to enhance employee skills and knowledge.
+Training and Development Managers design and implement programmes to enhance employee skills and knowledge.
 They play a crucial role in organisational growth.
 According to Glassdoor, the average salary is £36,693 per year.

 3) Human Resources Manager